mentum/challenges/stamina-cat/README.md

 * each drop of piss gives Stamina Cat 2 seconds of stamina

 ### The challenge:
-implement the solution in simple, clear and readable code.
+Implement the solution in simple, clear and readable code.
 You can write it in the language of your choice and use the technologies you want.

 Happy coding !